 - They must electronically provide product detail changes

-For example, if you accidentally forget to shut down your listing due to a stock out and you generate a bunch of sales you can’t fulfill, you’re probably going to get banned.
+For example, if you accidentally forget to shut down your listing due to a stock out and you generate a bunch of sales you can’t fulfill, your Amazon seller account will probably get banned.

 If your supplier accidentally ships a bunch of items that don’t exactly match your Amazon product listing, you’ll probably get a bunch of complaints and get banned.

 If your supplier screws up and ships a bunch of orders late, you’ll probably get banned.

 But don’t take my word for it.
 My friend John Rampton used to run a 7 figure Amazon dropshipping business until he got banned from Amazon and lost EVERYTHING overnight.